nuvibit/terraform-workshop-e3-vpc-module/README.md

 - VPC E3c with public reachable Database Network
 - VPC E3d with IPv6

-## Debug and Enhancements
+## Debug and Fix

 - [ ] Checkout Git Branch `fixme_1` and try to fix the setup
 - [ ] Checkout Git Branch `fixme_2` and try to fix the setup

+## Enhancement

+- [ ] Create a new main.tf with only 1 VPC in eu-central-1, consiting of
+    - public_subnet,
+    - private_subnet,
+    - intra_subnets,
+    - flowlogs,
-- [ ] create a new main.tf with only 1 VPC, with public_subnet, private_subnet, intra_subnets, flowlogs, and as a bonus private endpoints (ssm, ec2, kms)
+    - and as a bonus private endpoints (ssm, ec2, kms)

 ---